 · History Colorado Curator of Culture and Community

 · Executive Secretary of the Colorado Commission of Indian Affairs

 · History Colorado Director, Collections and Library Division

 NAGPRA compliance is vested in the Department of Culture and Community.
-As of November 2011, History Colorado has received sixteen National Park Service NAGPRA grants.
-These have enabled us to conduct 264 consultation meetings with over sixty tribes.
+As of January 2015, History Colorado has received 19 National Park Service NAGPRA grants.
+These have enabled us to conduct 308 consultation meetings with more than sixty tribes.
 Consultation meetings have included discussion of cultural affiliation for Native American human remains and other cultural objects subject to NAGPRA, development of policies and procedures for the care and treatment of human remains and collections, and collections reviews.

 Process for “Culturally Unidentifiable” Native American Human Remains

 History Colorado formed a partnership with the Colorado Commission of Indian Affairs, the Southern Ute Indian Tribe, and the Ute Mountain Ute Tribe to develop a standing process entitled the Process for Consultation, Transfer and Reburial of Culturally Unidentifiable Native American Human Remains and Associated Funerary Objects Originating from State and Private Lands (Process).
 Grant funds allowed consultation with forty-five additional tribes with ancestral ties to Colorado, who contributed to development of the Process.
 The Process allows for the respectful and expedient disposition (transfer of control) of “culturally unidentifiable” individuals and works within state law (24-80-1301ff) and NAGPRA.
 It was developed when NAGPRA did not have regulations for “culturally unidentifiable” individuals and is still in place for those individuals currently not covered by federal law (43 C.F.R.
 10.11).